EmanWiens/hackmaster/ReadMe.txt

 •Game.java - Tracks the game as it progresses.
 Can check if a player can play a card and if a player has lost all of their health.
 •MultiplayerGame.java - Subclass of Game.
 Manages the turn and resources of a multiplayer game.
 •ResourceManager.java - Applies cards played to the players.
-•SetUpSingleGame.java - Initializes the game and deck.
+•SetUpGame.java - Initializes the game and deck.
 •SinglePlayerGame.java - Subclass of Game.
-Manages the turn and resources of a singleplayer game.
+Manages the turn and resources of a single player game.

 The Objects package contains the files: